nbul/Cytoskeleton/README.md

 The following folders will be automatically created depending on the selection at the start of a run.
 1. **distribution** with cell-by-cell signal direction distributions for each image (* **image number**_distribution.csv*) in case *MTSD* option for analysis is selected.

-1. **images_analysed** with adjusted images of cytoskeleton, projection of a cell mask on them and numbers of each analysed cell.
+1. **images_analysed** with adjusted images of cytoskeleton, projection of a cell mask on them and numbers of each analysed cell.<br>
 ![Example of analysed image](images/8_analysed_image.png)

 1. **summary** with the summarysed data.